mabauer/strip/readme.txt

 1. Paste the url to the YouTube or Vimeo video into a Post
 2. Select an Image to be used as a cover thumbnail for the video

+Custom Styling for Images:

+If you wish to customize the styling of the images, edit custom.css in the css directory

 Notes:

 This plugin supports the video thumbnails plugin for automatic video thumbnails.

+Todo:

+Add custom styling via Options Panel